Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 It’s a method that is useful for soldering PCBs.
 And it’s a type of wave soldering.
 Plus, this method applies specifically to PCBs assembled with through-hole parts.

-So, it’s not a surprise that this method is gaining popularity these days.
+So, it’s not surprising that this method is gaining popularity these days.
 After all, double-sided PCBs are a thing now.
 And they permit lighter and smaller products.

 Selective soldering has some snags as well.
 First, you may experience processing errors.
 And it’s because it has a host of parameters.
 Plus, the procedure is time-consuming.
 And it’s because each circuit board needs a unique program.